TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/metrics-chart-shows-no-data.md

 Some resources don’t constantly emit their metrics.
 For example, Azure will not collect metrics for stopped virtual machines.
 Other resources might emit their metrics only when some condition occurs.
 For example, a metric showing processing time of a transaction requires at least one transaction.
 If there were no transactions in the selected time range, the chart will naturally be empty.
 Additionally, while most of the metrics in Azure are collected every minute, there are some that are collected less frequently.
 See the metric documentation to get more details about the metric that you are trying to explore.

 * **Solution:** Change the time of the chart to a wider range.
-You may start from “Last 30 days” using a larger time granularity (or relying on the “Automatic time granularity” option)
+You may start from "Last 30 days" using a larger time granularity (or relying on the "Automatic time granularity" option)

 ### You picked a time range greater than 30 days